-- Copy of the abstract or paper submitted to the awarding society’s annual meeting (even years: abstract submitted to the CAP Annual Congress; odd years: accepted paper submitted to the OSA Annual Meeting).
+- **not applicable for the 2022 CAP scholarship** — Copy of the abstract or paper submitted to the awarding society’s annual meeting (even years: abstract submitted to the CAP Annual Congress; odd years: accepted paper submitted to the Optica Annual Meeting).

 - Description of community service activities (written by applicant).

 - Statement explaining area of research (written by applicant).

 - Citation for one publication in a peer-reviewed journal (see eligibility statement above) OR the name/date and abstract related to a conference presentation at a scientific meeting recognized by the awarding society (see CAP list below).

 - NOTE: The application system is currently being updated to include an area to submit this information; if you submit your application before this is available, please include the information in the comments box and e-mail the pdf of your conference abstract to email@example.com for uploading on your behalf.